deven44/deven44/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm [Your Name], a MERN stack developer passionate about building web applications.
+I'm devendra singh, a MERN stack developer passionate about building web applications.
 Currently, I'm diving deep into mastering React to enhance my front-end skills.
 With a solid foundation in programming languages like Java and knowledge of Data Structures and Algorithms, I strive to create efficient and robust solutions to real-world problems.
 I love collaborating on projects and constantly seeking opportunities to learn and grow in the ever-evolving field of web development.
 Let's connect and build something awesome together! 💻🚀

 ## 🌐 Socials: